Anything.

 So, we end up playing the odds.

-He could have done nothing…
+They could have done nothing

-This is perhaps the most likely scenario.
+With what you describe, this is the most likely scenario.

 The technician was probably only after your money in the form of purchasing his “services” to clean your machine.
 It’s possible this was the extent of the scam.
-By not falling for it and disconnecting as you did, nothing malicious was left behind.
+By not falling for it and disconnecting as you did, perhaps nothing malicious was left behind.

 From the scammer’s point of view, that’s the easiest, safest way to go.
-Beyond commonly-available remote access software, no additional hacking tools are required.
+Beyond commonly available remote access software, no additional hacking tools are required.
 It’s simply social engineering to get you to hand over your credit card information.

 As long as enough people fall for the scam, it’s a success.
 Nothing else is needed.

-He could have done something you’d see…
+They could have done something you’d see

 Most remote access utilities allow you to see what the remote user is doing to your machine.